Garter Lane. Photo: Derek Speirs.

 In 2004, the HSE delivered 'Keeping Safe' training to arts organisations in four locations around the country.
 This process provided the basic framework for the development of the Arts Council's Child Protection Guidelines.

-The National Vetting Bureau (Children and Vulnerable Persons) Bill 2012 was published by Minister for Justice Alan Shatter on 20th July.
-When enacted, this Bill will provide a statutory framework for Garda vetting and disclosures procedures.
-It will make vetting a requirement for people seeking to work with children or vulnerable adults.
+The National Vetting Bureau (Children and Vulnerable Persons) Bill 2012 & 2016 provides a statutory framework for Garda vetting and disclosures procedures.

 The Bill is part of a suite of legislation to protect children and was developed in accordance with the Programme for Government.
 This includes the publication of the Criminal Justice (Withholding of Information) Bill and the Children First Bill 2012.